 On some screens you can also adjust the date range to change what data is being displayed.

 Hover your mouse over data in a graphic to view more details.

 For example, if you hover over the April bar in the Active History graph, you can view more details about that month.

 Some areas allow you to right click and view more options.
 These options vary depending on the data you are selecting.

 For example, when right clicking on a data point in the In Mastery by Location map, you can drill in to the data (See Records), open a different view of the data (Show Data), include or exclude the data from the map (Include and Exclude, respectively).

 As another example, you can right click on a location in the Mastery by Location graph to show multiple options, including Analyze, which allows you to view additional reports generated by the system.

-Within grids, you can click the arrows in the column headers to sort the data in that column in either an ascending (up arrow) or descending (down arrow) order.
-(Note: Only one arrow displays at a time. )
+Within grids, you can click the column headers to sort the data in that column in either an ascending (up arrow) or descending (down arrow) order.
+Click the header once or twice to get the desired sorting order.

 For example, in the Learner Mastery grid you can sort the information by average mastery in a descending order.